1.2 Universal Design and Differentiation

 Acceleration and Enrichment

-Enrichment should be tied to the unit goal.
-More worksheets, being a peer tutor every day, or helping the teacher organize materials does not count as advanced learning.
-A student who understands the core math concept might investigate a real data set, compare solution methods, design a proof, or create a model for younger students after receiving appropriate instruction.
+Enrichment must tie to the unit goal.
+More worksheets, daily peer tutoring, or organizing materials does not count as advanced learning.
+A student who understands the core math concept might investigate a real data set, compare solution methods, design a proof, or model the concept for younger students after appropriate instruction.

 1. If barriers are predictable for many students, choose UDL.